 7. Moisturize your skin.
 Don't forget your elbows and hands.
 Vaseline, Shea butter, or Eucerin work great!
 Ensure nails are neat, clean and trimmed because they will show up well in your photos.

 8. Clothing: Ensure your outfits are ironed/pressed as we cannot remove wrinkles during editing.
 Wear comfortable shoes that you can walk in.
 Bring a long warm coat, heavy cardigan/jacket if your shoot day is in winter.

 9. If needed, bring a snack for little ones, but ensure the snacks contain no color dyes that will stain their clothes, hands, and faces at the session.

-10. Be mindful of New hairstyles that may turn out badly, new facial products that may irritate or breakout the skin, sun burns and tans that leave red marks and lines in your photos, wearing tight fitted undergarments that leave creases on the skin, red eyes...please bring visine.
+10. Be mindful of the following: new hairstyles that may turn out badly; new facial products that may irritate or breakout the skin; sun burns and tans that leave red marks and lines in your photos; wearing tight fitted undergarments that leave creases on the skin; red itchy/allergy eyes...please bring your visine.

 Thank you for allowing me the opportunity to capture these precious moments in time for your family.
 It truly means the world to me and I know your photographs will create unforgettable memories for generations to come.
 Please do not hesitate to let me know if there is anything I can do to make our time together go smoothly.